-As a general rule, no annual tax on securities accounts is due provided that the average value of the securities account is less than € 1,000,000.
+As a general rule, no annual tax on securities accounts is due provided that the average value of the securities account is less than EUR 1,000,000.
 In addition, there are various exemptions to the annual tax on securities accounts, such as securities accounts held by specific types of regulated entities for their own account.

-The annual tax on securities accounts contains several (specific) anti-abuse provisions that intend to remediate tax avoidance (e.g. conversion of qualifying financial instruments to non-qualifying financial instruments (such as nominative shares) or splitting an existing securities account into several securities accounts in order to avoid reaching the cap of EUR 1,000,000 on the relevant securities account).
-The anti-abuse provisions apply retroactively as from October 30, 2020.
+The annual tax on securities accounts contains a general anti-abuse provision that intends to remediate tax fraud.
+The provision includes a rebuttable presumption of tax fraud, whereby the tax administration must demonstrate the existence of a legal transaction that is contrary to the objective of the annual tax on securities accounts after which the taxpayer can prove that its choice of the contested transaction was justified by grounds other than tax avoidance).
+The tax administration has published a non-exhaustive list of legal transactions that could be covered by the general anti-abuse provision (e.g. conversion of qualifying financial instruments to non-qualifying financial instruments (such as nominative shares) or splitting an existing securities account into several securities accounts in order to avoid reaching the cap of EUR 1,000,000 on the relevant securities account).